Request Locates with Texas811 and the City Before You dig!

 To locate natural gas pipes, electric lines and other underground utilities:

-- 811 is the national toll-free telephone number that Congress enacted to prevent damages to underground utility lines caused by digging.
+- Call 811 at least two working days before digging (811 is the national toll-free telephone number that Congress enacted to prevent damages to underground utility lines caused by digging).

-- The 811 operator will ask a few questions about your project and will send to the digging site professional line locators.
+- The 811 operator will ask a few questions about your project and will send your information to the professional line locators.

 - The line locators will stake different colored flags or spray temporary paint on the ground to mark the paths of natural gas pipes, electric lines and all other underground utilities.

-- It’ s free.
-The 811 service does not charge for locating any utility lines or explaining state excavation laws.
+- The Texas811 service does not charge for locating any utility lines or explaining state excavation laws.